MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-API.md

 # CNTK Library API

-From C++ and Java you can access the CNTK model evaluation facilities.
-CNTK core computational, neural network composition & training, as well as model evaluation facilities are exposed through Python and C++.
+CNTK provides libraries in Python, C++ for network composition and training, as well as for model evaluation.
+It also provides libraries in C#/.NET and Java to access the CNTK model evaluation facilities.

 ## Python API